vinhadelli/dollardollar/README.md

 # 💵 DollarDollar Bill Y'all

-A sleek, easy-to-use expense tracker and bill-splitting app built with Flask.
+A sleek, easy-to-use expense tracker and bill-splitting app built with Flask, designed for local and privacy-focused expense management.

+## Development Journey: Leveraging AI Assistance 🤖

+### AI-Powered Development Process

+This project represents a unique approach to software development, combining:
+- Local Large Language Models (LLMs)
+- Claude (Anthropic's AI)
+- Human creativity and domain expertise

+#### AI Collaboration Approach
+- Used local LLMs and Claude for:
+  * Refining code structure
+  * Providing best practices
+  * Helping with complex logic implementations
+  * Assisting in documentation
+- Maintained human oversight and critical decision-making

+**Key AI Interaction Strategies**:
+- Prompt engineering for precise code generation
+- Iterative refinement of AI-generated suggestions
+- Using AI as a collaborative tool, not a replacement for human insight

+## Project Philosophy 🌱

+This is part of a personal mission to create open-source, locally-hosted alternatives to proprietary services.
+DollarDollar is the first of three planned projects aimed at providing self-hosted, privacy-respecting tools that can be run entirely on personal infrastructure.

+### Motivation
+- Explore AI-assisted development workflows
+- Move away from restrictive platforms like Splitwise
+- Provide full control over personal financial data
+- Create transparent, open-source solutions
+- Enable local hosting and complete user ownership

 ## What is this?

 DollarDollar helps you track expenses, split bills with friends or roommates, and manage shared costs through customizable groups.
-Perfect for:
+It's particularly useful for:

 - Roommates sharing household expenses
 - Friends splitting vacation costs
 - Couples managing shared finances
+- Families tracking group expenses
 - Groups organizing events with shared costs

+## AI Development Insights

+### Lessons Learned
+- Local LLMs are powerful for initial code generation
+- Claude excels at providing complex code but Human context and domain knowledge remain crucial.
+- AI tools are most effective when used collaboratively.
+But it did reduce my deployment time .

+### Challenges Overcome
+- Translating AI suggestions into coherent architecture
+- Ensuring code quality and best practices
+- Maintaining a clear vision while using AI assistance

-## Features
+## Key Features 🚀

 - **Expense Tracking**: Log expenses with detailed information
 - **Flexible Splitting**: Split costs equally, by percentage, or custom amounts